kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```
 > [!TIP]
-> We could have created a separate provider.tf for that purpose as well within the folder.
-But as we don't have to provide the provider configuration (this is something we already do in our main terraform script), we can at it to the `srvc-baseline.tf` file.
+> We could have created a separate provider.tf for that purpose as well within the directory.
+But as we don't have to provide the provider configuration, we can at it to the `srvc-baseline.tf` file.
+The provider configuration in the module is then taken from the one of the root module.

 Now we have to move the definition of the local variable `service_name_prefix` from the  `main.tf` file to the `srvc-baseline.tf` file, so that the file looks like this: